RUSSIA: Rosfinmonitoring List violates presumption of innocence

 Forum 18 wrote on 21 September to the General Prosecutor's Office, the federal Investigative Committee, and the Office of the Human Rights Ombudsperson to ask why people who have never been convicted of any crime, as well as those who have not committed or called for any violence or violation of human rights should be punished with the additional restriction of being included on the Rosfinmonitoring List.
 Forum 18 received no reply by the end of the working day in Moscow of 29 September (see below).

-Who is on the List?The Rosfinmonitoring "List of Terrorists and Extremists" comprises 11,448 individuals and 516 legal entities (as of 29 September), 376 of which are former registered Jehovah's Witness communities.
+Who is on the Rosfinmonitoring "List of Terrorists and Extremists" ?On 29 September 2021 the Rosfinmonitoring "List of Terrorists and Extremists" comprised 11,448 individuals and 516 legal entities, 376 of which are former registered Jehovah's Witness communities.
 Among the individuals listed are many who have been involved in violence, such as members of Islamist terrorist and neo-Nazi terrorist groups.
 There are also, however, people who have been included only for posts on social media, as well as journalists and political activists.

 The Rosfinmonitoring List also has an international section, listing 108 foreign entities, including Al-Qaida, as well as 416 individuals.
 This section primarily contains those known or suspected to be involved in terrorist activity.